Richard-YAN/getandcleandata/CodeBook.md

 ### How run_analysis.R implements the above steps:

+Please refer to the README.md file for the details.

+### Tidy data information

 Require reshapre2 and data.table librareis.
 Load both test and train data
 Load the features and activity labels.